MicrosoftLearning/AZ-104-MicrosoftAzureAdministrator/Instructions/CloudLabs.AI/LAB_07-Manage_Azure_Storage.md

 1. From the Cloud Shell pane, run the following to create the virtual machine (replace the `[Azure_region]` placeholder with the name of an Azure region same as the  Resource group region of az104-07-rg0-DID.

-    >**Note**: Replace the DID with the unique deployment id, which can be found under the envrionment details tab.
+    >**Note**: Replace the DID with the unique deployment id, which can be found under the environment details tab.
 To list the names of Azure regions, run `(Get-AzLocation).Location`.

    ```powershell
    $location = '[Azure_region]'